daniel357/Bachelor-Thesis-Flight-Fare-Predictions/README.md

     ```bash
     npm run dev
     ```

-## Usage
-1. Navigate to the home page of the application.
-2. Enter your travel details including search and departure dates.
-3. Submit the form to receive the optimal time to purchase your flight tickets.
-4. Optionally, enter your email address to receive the prediction information.

 ## Dataset
 The dataset used in this project is sourced from Kaggle, specifically the "Flight Prices" dataset.
 It contains comprehensive historical flight fare data.
 ## Owner: https://www.kaggle.com/datasets/dilwong/flightprices